giraffe-fsharp/Giraffe/README.md

     }
 ```

-Then create a new `HttpHandler` which uses `BindJson` and use it from an app:
+Then create a new `HttpHandler` which uses `BindJsonAsync` and use it from an app:

 ```fsharp
 open Giraffe.HttpHandlers